jlumpe/python-emacs/docs/elisp.rst

 =================================

 The :mod:`emacs.elisp` module contains utilities for building and manipulating Emacs Lisp (Elisp) expressions in Python.
-These can then be passed to an :class:`~emacs.emacs.Emacs` instance to be executed.
+These can then be passed to an :class:`~emacs.emacs.EmacsBatch` or :class:`~emacs.emacs.EmacsClient` instance to be executed.

 Expr Objects